teremterem/MiniAgents/README.md

 - Supports streaming of messages and tokens for efficient processing
 - Utilities for working with message sequences (joining, splitting, etc.)
 - **Utilities**: A set of utility functions to facilitate common tasks like dialog loops and message joining.
+- Utilities for common interaction patterns like dialog loops and agent chaining
 - Stream tokens from LLMs piece-by-piece using `StreamedPromise`
 - Flatten nested message sequences with `MessageSequence`
 - Promises and async iterators used extensively to enable non-blocking execution